FuelCell Energy Earnings Call Transcripts

 -

-Q1 FY2025 saw improved cost discipline, narrowed operating losses, and revenue growth, with major partnerships and a growing backlog positioning for a stronger year.
-Revenue is expected to rise as module deliveries to GGE accelerate, and cost reductions remain on track.
+Q1 FY2025 saw improved cost discipline, narrowed operating losses, and revenue growth, with major new partnerships and a $1.31 billion backlog.
+Revenue is expected to rise as module deliveries to GGE accelerate, while cost reductions and strong liquidity support future growth.

 Fiscal Year 2024